Colombia: The West

 Food Allergies / Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.

-TRANSPORTATION: Travel will mostly be by minibus, with 4WD jeeps used to bird along the Montezuma Road.
-Note that jeep rides can be rough and cramped for short distances.
+TRANSPORTATION: Travel will mostly be by minibus, with 4WD jeeps used to bird along the Montezuma Road, where the road is in extremely bad shape.
+The ride above Montezuma lodge is rough and uncomfortable; the longest drive on that road will be about 2 hours.
+The road is in such a poor condition that people with serious back issues might reconsider making the trip, or might decide to stay at the lodge these days.
 The leader will arrange a seating rotation.
 Participants must be willing to take their turn to ride in any seat in tour vehicles.

 Bird Lists (Click to see more)